 Pearl’s Peril is one of their biggest hits and has been played by millions since its release date.
 The game was launched over 6 years ago and is continuously attracting new adventure fans.
 The hidden object game has an intriguing story that transports players directly into the roaring 1920s.
 Together with the main character, Pearl Wallace, players are invited to solve mysteries, play hidden object scene games and travel all over the world.

-With Pearl’s Peril having been around the block for a while, and with having had surges in popularity throughout its lifespan, it’s only natural that some players have lapsed over the years.
+With Pearl’s Peril having been around the block for a while, and had surged in popularity throughout its lifespan, it’s only natural that some players have lapsed over the years.

 Wooga wanted to minimize that churn and launch a campaign to re-engage those lapsed users and get them excited about Pearl’s Peril all over again.